 Montanejos, Barranco de la Maimona, Sector El Tubo

-Set of friends and double medium and small size, set of totem, rocks, slings and belay gear.
+Set of friends with a double of the medium and small sizes, set of totem, rocks, slings and belay gear.

 Log your ascent, comments and grading proposals on TheCrag.